MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/scalable-customization-design/database-transactions.md

 ---
 title: "Scalable Customization Design: Database Transactions (Common Data Service for Apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
-description: "The second in a series of topics. " # 115-145 characters including spaces.
+description: "The second in a series of topics.
+TODO" # 115-145 characters including spaces.
 This abstract displays in the search result. ms.custom: "" ms.date: 11/18/2018 ms.reviewer: ""